WallarooLabs/wally/book/python/api.md

 ### PartitionFunction

 A partition function class must be wrapped in the `@partition_function` decorator and return the appropriate [Key](#key) for `data`.

 #### Example PartitionFunction

-An example that partitions words for a word-count based on their first character, and buckets all other cases to the empty string key
+An example that partitions words for a word count based on their first character, and buckets all other cases to the empty string key:

 ```python
 @partition_function